oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

       You will be able to view Sales Data from sales360 table.

-## Task 4: Python Application using One way TLS wallet-less connection
+## Task 4: Python Application Development with One way TLS wallet-less connection

 1. To make a wallet-less connection with Autonomous Database, task 5 (One-way TLS connection to Oracle Autonomous Database for wallet-less connections) in Lab 1 has to be completed.